 Further information on the implementation and configuration of security products can be found in the operating system hardening section of these guidelines.

-Further information on hardening Microsoft Office can be found in ASD's Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016 publication and on the Microsoft Security Baselines Blog.
+Further information on hardening Microsoft Office can be found in ASD's Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016 publication.